- Article (1) Definitions

 Article (53) Government Bodies' Exemption from Fees

-Federal and local government bodies shall be exempted from the fees in respect of all transactions carried out by the Notary.
+Federal and local government entities shall be exempted from the fees in respect of all transactions carried out by the Notary.

 Article (54) Fees